The simple answer is yes, Medicare covers some diabetic supplies.

 To ensure that your insurance covers the cost of diabetic supplies, such as diabetic meters, lancets, insulin, and test strips, we recommend enrolling in complete health insurance coverage, which includes:

 - Medicare Parts A and B

 - A good Medicare Part D plan

-You can protect yourself from against high out-of-pocket costs by enrolling in a full coverage Medicare supplement plan, such as the Medigap Plan F policy, which covers 100% of Medicare Part B’s excess charges.
-It is the most comprehensive Medicare supplement plan because it covers all the gaps left by Medicare Parts A and B. You should not be required to pay any out-of-pocket costs if you have Medicare A & B, Medicare Part D, and Medigap Plan F.
+You can protect yourself from against high out-of-pocket costs by enrolling in a full coverage Medicare Supplement plan, such as the Medigap Plan F policy, which covers 100% of Medicare Part B excess charges.
+It is the most comprehensive Medicare Supplement plan because it covers all the gaps left by Medicare Parts A and B. You should not be required to pay any out-of-pocket costs if you have Medicare Parts A and B, Medicare Part D, and Medicare Supplement Plan F.

-There are many other Medigap plans that offer varying levels of coverage.
+There are many other Medicare Supplement plans that offer varying levels of coverage.
 One of these plans might be the right plan for you.
-Learn more about the ten different Medigap plans.

 How to Minimize Out-of-Pocket Costs When Buying Diabetic Supplies